binjac/sample-cd-repacker/README.md

 ## Vision

-Samplem aims to become the go-to open-source toolkit for sound archivists and producers a precise, reliable environment to restore, tag, and explore vast sample libraries from 90s CDs to modern field recordings.
+Samplem aims to become the go-to open-source toolkit for sound archivists and producers—a precise, reliable environment to restore, tag, and explore vast sample libraries from 90s CDs to modern field recordings.